sumitmishraecosoul/project_tracker_frontend/API_DOCUMENTATION.md

 - `status` (optional): Filter by status
 - `priority` (optional): Filter by priority
 - `search` (optional): Search in title and description
+- `department` (admin only, optional): Scope projects to a department.
+If not provided, admin's own department is used as default.

+**Default Department Logic:**
+- **Admin**: Defaults to admin's own department, or "All Departments" if admin has no department
+- **Manager**: Always uses their own department
+- **Employee**: Always uses their own department

+**Authorization:** Bearer <token>

+**RBAC:**
+- Admin: sees all projects (can filter by department)
+- Manager: sees projects from their own department only
+- Employee: sees projects they are involved in from their own department

 **Success Response (200):**
 ```json